MultiCraft/repixture/README.md

-# Pixture Revival
+# Repixture

-Pixture Revival is a revival of Pixture 0.1.1, a game for Minetest 0.4.
+Repixture is a revival of Pixture 0.1.1, a game for Minetest 0.4.

 This is a sandbox survival crafting game focusing on low-tech and unique graphics and sounds.